theupdateframework/taps/tap7.md

     by the adopter, if necessary.
 (4) run conformance tool and confirm that all tests are passed.
 ```

-# Sample Application Scenarios

-This section presents a few test scenarios that demonstrate how to use
-the conformance testing tool to execute a few specific tasks.

-### Modifying an Implementation to Exit with Expected Return Codes

-### Loading Metadata Specified on a Command-Line Argument

-### Proper Storage of Metadata and Update Files for Easier Verification

 # Security Analysis